 Let $\Delta\omega$ denote process innovation and E=1 indicate exporters in 2006.
 Fall in Thai tariffs is denoted by Δt .
 For the first method, the estimating equation is where Z{ω} is a vector of controls.
 Parameters β_1 and β_2 allow the relationship between process innovation and tariff cuts to vary by export status.
-By Proposition 4, non-exporters (E=0) do not change their process innovation in response to tariffs implying $\beta_1=0$.
+By Proposition 4, non-exporters (E=0) do not experience a change in market size implying they do not alter process innovation in response to home tariffs so $\beta_1=0$.
 Exporters (E=1) lower process innovation with a fall in home tariffs implying $\beta_2<0$.
+A home tariff cut increases entry in the foreign market resulting in lower market size for home exporters.
+Exports per product of home firms drop and they experience lower economies of scale.
+This implies exporters reduce process innovation in response to home tariff cuts.